a hopeless romantic shares ten travel romance books set in beautiful destinations

 Adam & Evie’s Matchmaking Tour

 When Evie Lang, a Vietnamese-American poet, visits Việt Nam for the first time, she falls in love.
-She falls in love with the country, her homeland, and an uptight man on a matchmaking tour.
-Adam & Evie’s Matchmaking Tour is a trip to the majestic Datanla Falls, the nightlife of Nha Trang, the imperial city of Huế, the village of Ban Doong, and the bustle of Hồ Chà Minh.
+She falls in love with the country, her homeland, and a (frustratingly) uptight man on a matchmaking tour.
+Adam Quyền.
+Their story is fueled by physical attraction (and not much else), but I loved all the armchair descriptions of Việt Nam nonetheless.
+Adam & Evie’s Matchmaking Tour is a trip to the majestic Datanla Falls, the nightlife of Nha Trang, the imperial city of Huế, the village of Ban Doong, and the bustle of Hồ Chí Minh.

 Here We Go Again